MHaynes33/BlackBox/README.md

 ---

 ## IV.
 How to Run this Project (Phase by Phase)
----
-title: "How to Run the Project (Phase by Phase)"
-format:
-  html:
-    toc: true
-    toc-location: right
-    number-sections: true
----

-## Overview
+### Overview

 This project is organized into four sequential phases.
 Each phase corresponds directly to notebooks, scripts, and reports in the repository and can be executed independently once required inputs are available.

 ---

-## Phase 1 — Data Validation, Statistical EDA, and Business Logic Review
+## Phase 1:  Data Validation, Statistical EDA, and Business Logic Review

 ### Goal
-Prepare the ACME reimbursement datasets for downstream modeling by validating data integrity, performing exploratory analysis, and reviewing business-rule context derived from interviews and PRD documentation.
+*Prepare the ACME reimbursement datasets for downstream modeling by validating data integrity, performing exploratory analysis, and reviewing business-rule context derived from interviews and PRD documentation.*

 ### Inputs
 - `data/public_cases.json`